midas-1119/pro-store/docs/useUnmount.md

 # `useUnmount`

-React lifecycle hook that calls a function when the component will unmount.
+React lifecycle hook that call `unmount` callback, when component is un-mounted.

 ## Usage